 Labwork and write-ups are expected to be completed during the lab session.
-Hard copy of each lab write-up is due before Thursday 5 PM (One day after you have done the lab).
-You can turn it in at the end of the class.
+Electronic copy of each lab write-up is due Monday 23.59 PM (One week after you have done the lab).
+You can choose to turn it in at the end of the class.
 Lab time will be allotted for data analysis and writing for one formal lab report, but students may require extra time outside of class to complete the formal report.